animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 I showed my MHDPA innovation paper to Sarah.
 She was amazed that she could read it since usually, she said, that kind of stuff isn't readable, and brought up one more synchronicity.
 Her mom was a writer who had a published short story in a Stephen King anthology, a writer of horror.
 I was indeed in a hospitalization that was like a pretty good short story in an otherwise Stephen King anthology/horror.

 > [!NOTE]
-> Yet one more synchronicity maybe, Sarah was early 20s, by chance hospitalized at the same time as me, also early 20s.
-She was a year older, Hudson also early 20s.
-That wasn't as common for me in other hospitalizations as specifically this one.
-None of these synchronicities were aware to me at the time.
+> Sarah was early 20s, by chance hospitalized at the same time as me, also early 20s.
+She was a year older.
+That wasn't common.

 Not that my lucidity needed further evidence, but I explained the methods of late-2022 ChatGPT to inpatient and visitors, in early-February, Winter, 2019, while drugs were altering and innovating on the functioning of my biological neural networks.